 Each viewport displays a ground plane grid, called the home grid.
-This is the basic 3D-space reference system where the X-axis is red, the Y-axis is green, and the Z-axis is blue.
+The home grid represents one of three planes that intersect at right angles to one another at a common point called the origin; the coordinates are (0, 0, 0).
 It's defined by three fixed planes on the coordinate axes (X, Y, Z).
-The center of all three axes is called the origin, where the coordinates are (0, 0, 0).
-The home grid is visible by default, but it can be turned on and off in the right-click General Viewport Label Menu or by pressing the G key.
+The home grid is visible by default, but it can be turned on and off in the context General Viewport Label menu or by pressing the G key.